 All of these chronic illnesses have no cure.

 Just because I haven’t written about ME doesn’t mean I don’t suffer badly from it, though.

-For this article’s title, I chose to use CFS because this search term is more commonly used. *Note that I use ME in this article wherever possible.
+For this article’s title, I chose to use CFS because this search term is more commonly used. *In 2020, ME is more recognized as the correct term.

 It is one of my greatest wishes that Chronic Fatigue Syndrome is struck from medical textbooks completely.